duracell80/DermoDeX/README.md

 ## How Does it Work?
 DermoDex uses files in the ~/.local/share/dermodex directory to overwrite the stylesheets and assets in the ~/.themes/DermoDeX directory when a change is detected.
 The main scripts are more like sed on steroids; using a find and replace to rebuild a theme file.
 By default DermoDeX scans the right half of a wallpaper since a lot of desktop wallpapers have a focus area in that part of the screen.
 A pallete and color wheel will appear in the notifcations area and shortly after cinnamon will be refreshed.

-If cinnamon doesn't refresh use the Ctrl+Alt+Esc shortcut
+If cinnamon doesn't refresh after about a minute or two; use the Ctrl+Alt+Esc shortcut.

+There is also some inkscape stuff going on in the background to recolor the GTK assets which takes about 30 seconds on my hardware.

 Directly after login DermoDeX will remain active for about 15 minutes if set to autostart in the Startup Applications (if not you can always right click the desktop and do a refresh after changing settings and/or changing the wallpaper).
 If it falls asleep you can right click on the desktop and refresh DermoDeX after changing the wallpaper.